martinber/sdl_fungeoid/README.md

 - So from `os.c` I call a function on `SDLFungeoid.java`.
-From there everything is standard Android code: Via an Intent I open another Activity where the user selects a file, that filename goes back to my `SdlFungeoid` activity via a `Result`.
+From there everything is standard Android code: Via an Intent I open another Activity where the user selects a file and that filename goes back to my `SdlFungeoid` activity via a `Result`.

 - Now I don't know how to give the filename to my C code, but I was lucky because I found that SDL has an event called `SDL_DropEvent` meant to support drag-and-drop.
 So from Java I just call the function `onNativeDropFile(String)` located on `SDLActivity.java`, then SDL sends the `SDL_DropEvent` to my C code and I get the filename there.
-As far my code on C is concerned, it's like someone fragged and dropped a file.
+As far SDL is concerned, it's like someone dragged and dropped a file.

+- That works OK when I we are opening files.
+The "save as" file chooser dialog should return the filename where we should save the file.
+To return the filename I do the same: I return a string from the Java code via a `SDL_DropEvent` but then the C code can't differentiate if the filename should be used to open a file or to save to it.
+So the Java code sends `open:/home/.../filename.bf` or `saveas:/home/.../filename.bf' as filenames.

-- Finally on C I just capture the event and load the file.
+- Finally on C I just capture the event, check the prefix and load/save to the file.

 ### GNU/Linux notes